Yasasvani/Data-Science-Assignments/Assignment_14/README.md

 # Random Forest
 # Glass Classification

-This project aims to classify different types of glass using machine learning models.
+This assignment aims to classify different types of glass using machine learning models.
 The dataset used is the Glass Identification Database, which contains various physical and chemical properties of glass samples.

 ## Dataset